FAST Channels in 2026: Free TV Hits 5.7% of US Viewing [Guide]

 - Cost-conscious viewers: Households unwilling or unable to pay for multiple streaming subscriptions.
 FAST provides a baseline entertainment option at zero cost.

 - Background viewers: Content that plays while cooking, cleaning, or working from home.
-FAST channels excel as ambient entertainment — news, cooking shows, true crime, classic sitcoms — where active engagement isn't required.
+FAST channels work well as ambient entertainment (news, cooking shows, true crime, classic sitcoms) where active engagement isn't required.

 The demographic skews older (35-64) and more diverse than paid streaming audiences.
-FAST over-indexes with Hispanic and Black viewers, partially because free access removes the economic barrier that creates streaming subscription disparities.
+FAST over-indexes with Hispanic and Black viewers, partly because free access removes the cost barrier that creates streaming subscription gaps.

 The $41 billion trajectory